rsu-client/rsu-client/README.md

 1. Open the Terminal program and type in the following command:
 <pre>yaourt unix-runescape-client</pre>

+__Installation on Fedora__

+Note: You will need to enable the proprietary drivers to get RuneScape to run.

+1. Install dependent packages
+<pre>sudo yum install perl "perl(List::MoreUtils)" "perl(Config::IniFiles)"</pre>

+2. Download the universal archive.

+3. Run with:

+<pre>perl runescape</pre>

 __Other Linux systems__

 Please use the bitrock installer or universal archive.